Fairblock/Fairblock.github.io/README.md

 (d) A single private key (block key) will be automatically generated using an honest majority of private keys on FairyRing (Fairblock decentralized network of private key generators)

-d) The generated block key will be used to decrypt all of the previously encrypted transactions and execution follows the inclusion and ordering in step b (before execution of plaintext transactions in the next block).
+(e) The generated block key will be used to decrypt all of the previously encrypted transactions and execution follows the inclusion and ordering in step b (before execution of plaintext transactions in the next block).